 The best cure for a New Year’s Eve hangover is to take part in the popular Neujahrsbaden (New Year’s Day Swim) on January 1st in Wenningstedt.
 Whether you are a local or a visitor, whether in your bathing or your birthday suit, this icy pleasure has never failed to breathe some life back into a tired reveller after a hard night’s celebrating.
 Many viewers come to convince themselves of the cold North Sea’s healing powers – not without a glass of hot punch, though.

 The culinary firmament above Sylt shines very bright: Michelin stars twinkle in the sky, guiding the way to the Sylt Gourmet Festival.
-In January five of Sylts best gastronomes Holger Bodendorf, Franz Ganser, Pius Regli, Jan Hendrik Rose and Detlef Tappe invite you to explore their culinary world of finest delicacies.
+In January six of Sylts best gastronomes Holger Bodendorf, Franz Ganser, Pius Regli, Detlef Tappe and Jan-Hendrik Rose and Tobias Evers invite you to explore their culinary world of finest delicacies.

 Literally translated the “dog days” have become a popular set of events that takes place two times a year for an entire week (March & November).
 Within these two weeks the focus of the village Wenningstedt-Braderup almost completely lays on the humans best friend, the dog.
 The different events include for instance guided tours through the wadden sea, presentations of veterinarians and therapists, photography courses and a lot more.

 The Syltlauf (Sylt run) on the 18th of March attracts distance runners from all over Germany.
 More than 1400 runners set off from Hörnum to List every year.
 The distance from Sylt’s southernmost tip up to the island’s northern end is exactly 33,333 metres.